MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/debug/locally-with-an-ide.md

 ---
 title: Test and debug your bot locally
 author: surbhigupta
-description: Learn about testing and debugging your bot locally with an IDE within Teams environment via sideloading and more ms.topic: overview ms.localizationpriority: medium ms.author: anclear
+description: Learn about testing and debugging your bot locally with an IDE within Teams environment via sideloading and more. ms.topic: overview ms.localizationpriority: medium ms.author: anclear